CMSDeepFlavour/DeepNTuples/README.md

 mergeSamples <no of jets per file> <output dir> <file lists 1> <file lists 2> <file lists 3> ...
 ```
 Note that there should be at least two separate file lists.
 One for ttbar and one for QCD.
-Otherwise the jets are not randomised properly.
+Otherwise the jets are not randomized properly.

 For example:
 ```